Mathilde Raclot: Early life

-Marie-Justine Raclot was born in 1814 to French soldier Francis Raclot and his wife Charlotte Lamirelle of a middle-class family in the small village of Suriauville in Lorraine, France.
-As the granddaughter of the village mayor she was sent to a boarding school in Langres run by the Sisters of the Infant Jesus where she returned at the age of 18 to join the Congregation of the Sisters of the Holy Infant Jesus.
-After two years she was given the religious name Mathilde and sent to teach in Bagnols-sur-Cèze, followed by Béziers and Sète.
+Marie-Justine Raclot was born the 9 February 1814 in the small village of Suriauville in Lorraine, France.
+Her father, François Raclot, was the future mayor of Suriauville.
+Marie-Justice is born of a middle-class and pious family.
+She was from 12 to 16 sent to a boarding school in Langres run by the Sisters of the Infant Jesus.
+Her religious vocation born there, and she already dreamt of Japan.

+She returned home, and at the age of 18 she joined the Congregation of the Sisters of the Holy Infant Jesus, despite her mother's disapproval.
+After two years she was given the religious name Saint Mathilde.
+Aged 21, she was sent in 1835 to teach in Bagnols-sur-Cèze, followed by Béziers in 1838, and Sète in 1841.